What or whom will be the first to raise your hackles on this new term?

 Chatting to a colleague who returned to work last week – her summer break had resulted in the resilience to politely yet assertively point out to one of her colleagues that the way in which she conducts herself in certain instances at school was at times both rude and offensive.
 The colleague in question took it as graciously as possible all things considered.
 She also had the resilience to accept the feedback and the humility to explain her own challenging circumstances.
 Important conversations for week one.

-What or whom will be the first to raise your hackles this term?
+What or whom will be the first to raise your hackles on this new term?
 What will your typified response be?
 What would you like it to be?